How to make a Skype call

 - Call phone – If you want to call your friend, press this button to make what amounts to a normal phone call to your friend to a phone number you’ve attached to your Skype account (you’ll need to pay for this see our guide to buying Skype credit for how to do this).
 Or if you just want to call someone without using video, click on the arrow next to Call Phone and choose Call Skype.

 - (Plus sign) Add participants, send files, and more – Clicking on the plus sign brings up a new list of options:

 - You can call multiple people at the same time, making it a conference call.
 When the conference window appears, click on each of your friends to select them and click on add to include them in the call.
 The next window will show the friends added.
 You can then either do a video call or a standard call without video.

-- You can also send a friend files from your computer by clicking on the plus sign and then choose send file.
-Browse your computer for the file and click on Open.
+- You can also send a friend files from your computer by clicking on the icons in the chat window.
+The first icon will allow you to send an image and the second a document.
+In the Windows 10 version of Skype you can also send a video message to friends and family.
 The file will be sent immediately or as soon as your friend comes online.

-- Call Quality Information – This allows you to make sure that every component required to use Skype is working well enough for good-quality calls.
+Learn about Call Quality – This allows you to make sure that every component required to use Skype is working well enough for good-quality calls.

 Hide/Show IM (small speech bubble icon) – Displays ‘instant messaging’ (chat) controls and text messages at the bottom of the screen (see link to instructions about this below).
 Click the icon again to get rid of them.

 Turn off video (videocam icon) – Clicking this will turn off your video stream, which means that your friend will be able to hear your voice but won’t be able to see you.
 When it’s turned off, a red line goes through it.
 Click it again to restart broadcasting video.

 Mute your microphone (microphone icon) – This works just like ‘Turn off video’ except that it stops your friend from hearing you.
 It’s very useful if you want to keep a conversation in your ‘real’ life private.